 Your horse already has a problem loading?

 OK.
 So all of the methods below have worked for me on one horse or another.
 Some will work better than others for you.
 Some take more effort and manipulation of the surroundings.
-Some just take more training time.
-Self-loading using the line-lunging technique and the Squeeze but is by far the most convenient and least dangerous method.
-However, your horse must know how to lunge outside of the round pen on a lead (It’s worth the time to spend a couple of days line-lunging in and out of the round pen to use this technique.) as well as be proficient at moving across your body in a tight space.
+Some just take more training.
+Self-loading using the line-lunging technique and the Squeeze is by far the most showy method.
+Your friends will cheer your routine.

 Do you have a place on the property where you can back up into a slight “ditch” in the ground that lowers the trailer wheels and leaves the back nearly on the ground? (we have dug one just for this purpose).
 You can start there.
 It eliminates the “step-up”.

-This procedure takes the philosophy that inside the trailer is more desirable than outside.
-Outside he must work.
+Like the back-up technique, this procedure takes the philosophy that inside the trailer is more desirable than outside because Outside he must work.
 Inside he can rest.
 (This horse is standing in knee-deep, luscious rye grass and is allowed to relax and eat.
 How desirable does the trailer look compared to his surroundings?)

 Park the trailer where there are fewer desirable distractions.

 Your horse should already be good at line-lunging (lunging in hand).
 Take him to the rear of the closed trailer.
 There is much less threat from a closed trailer.
 Start lunging in a small circle that takes him right past the trailer: the rear and the sides.
 Let him investigate, smell and study the trailer if he shows a desire to do so, but generally keep his feet moving.
 His feet are connected to his brain while you move him from side to side.
 You are controlling his movement as he makes pass after pass near the trailer.
 He will begin to forget the trailer, as he concentrates on your requests to move his feet.